 - c.
 The Agency shall review and evaluate the application to: - 1. assure that the application is complete. - 2. assure that minimum threshold requirements to qualify for Tax Credits have been satisfied. - 3. assign points to the project according to the selection priority section of the Scoring Worksheet attached to this Plan as Schedule 1. - determine the minimum amount of Tax Credits necessary to make the project financially feasible and viable pursuant to Code Section 42(m)(2)(B). - d.
 Applicants with initial scores sufficient to receive an allocation of Tax Credits will be required to submit a Market Study, as required under Section 42(m)(1)(A) of the Code. - e.
 Legal counsel appointed by the Agency shall also review the application. - f.
 The Agency shall present the project to the Mayor and the staff of the city in which the project is located for review and comment prior to staff recommendation to the Agency to provide such Mayor and/or city staff with a reasonable opportunity to comment on the project. - g.
-The Agency shall make a determination whether to approve or deny a commitment of Tax Credits to the project based upon the findings and selection priority criteria and the requirements of this Plan and the Procedural Manual, provided, however that the Agency reserves the right (but shall not be obligated) to grant priority over higher ranking projects to projects that (i) have previously received Tax Credits and have an annual Tax Credit shortfall of the total qualified annual Tax Credit amount and (ii) demonstrate readiness to proceed by having city approvals and all funding commitments in place (other than the Tax Credits the applicant is presently requesting).
-The Agency shall provide a written explanation, available to the general public, for any allocation of Tax Credits which is not made in accordance with the priorities and selection criteria set forth in this Plan. - h.
-The applicant shall be required to pay the application, commitment and allocation fees in the amounts and at the times described in the Procedural Manual in effect at the time of application, commitment or allocation, respectively.
+The Agency shall make a determination whether to approve or deny a commitment of Tax Credits to the project based upon the findings and selection priority criteria, the requirements of this Plan and the Procedural Manual, and the availability of Tax Credits during the competition round; provided, however that the Agency reserves the right (but shall not be obligated) to grant priority over higher ranking projects to projects that (i) have previously received Tax Credits and have an annual Tax Credit shortfall that can be addressed through an allocation of Tax Credits, sufficient to make the project financially feasible and (ii) demonstrate readiness to proceed by having city approvals and all funding commitments in place (other than the Tax Credits the applicant is presently requesting).
+The Agency shall provide a written explanation, available to the general public, for any allocation of Tax Credits which is not made in accordance with the priorities and selection criteria set forth in this Plan.

-- I. The applicant shall certify that the project has been placed in service. - j.
+- h.
+The applicant shall be required to pay the application, commitment and allocation fees in the amounts and at the times described in the Procedural Manual in effect at the time of application, commitment or allocation, respectively. - I. The applicant shall certify that the project has been placed in service. - j.
 The Agency shall reevaluate the amount of Tax Credit for the project based on final information provided by the applicant and the final costs at the time the building is placed in service pursuant to Section 42(m)(2)(B) of the Code. - k.
 Legal counsel appointed by the Agency shall conduct a final review of the application. - I. The Agency issues IRS Form 8609, Low Income Housing Credit Allocation and Certification. - m.
 Evaluations of the amount of Tax Credit for a project may be completed by a fiscal consultant engaged to act on behalf of the Agency. - n.
 To ensure cost reasonableness applicants will be required to provide an as-is appraisal acceptable to the Agency to substantiate the acquisition price reflected in the initial application.